carince/bloxflip-autogambler/README.md

 > This automation software is against Bloxflip's [Terms of Service](https://bloxflip.com/terms "Terms of Service"), please use this at your own risk and I am not responsible for any terminated accounts.

 ## 💥 Features
-- 🤖 Automated martingale bot
+- 🤖 Automated martingale bot (crash and roulette)
 - ☔ Rain Notifier
 - 📊 Analytics
 - 🏓 Discord Webhook integration